December 17, 2019Big Data Analytics in the Cloud for Today’s Distributed and Diverse Data

 AtScale supports the concept of using a different engine for different workloads:

 - Large Interactive (big user queries – Aggregate misses)

 For small interactive queries, which should be the majority of your queries, it’s best to set up a cluster of small, low-credit usage warehouses because it gives you the finest granularity for cost control.
 Imagine you use the largest (and most expensive) Snowflake warehouse, it could theoretically support 100 concurrent users.
 If you have any less than 100 users, you are paying for a resource you aren’t using.
 If you have 101 users, you will spawn a second warehouse and have the capacity for 200 users, thus over procuring by 99 users (almost 50%).
 However when you have a big workload to do, like building an aggregate of a 100 million row table, you definitely want to use the large warehouse to churn through that work as quickly as possible, the small warehouse will take too long.

-AtScale supports multiple engines, and Snowflake supports multiple sized data warehouse clusters and thus you can get a near optimal distribution of work with a very well fit, least-wasteful use of compute resources.
+AtScale supports multiple engines, and Snowflake supports multiple sized cloud data warehouse clusters and thus you can get a near optimal distribution of work with a very well fit, least-wasteful use of compute resources.
 Large jobs wake the large warehouse, do the work, and put it to sleep, while lots of smaller concurrent queries scale the small data warehouse cluster in a way that tracks to actual consumption.

 Scaling Snowflake with Small vs Large Data warehouses

 If you can only support one type of warehouse in Snowflake, you overprovision to handle all types of queries, even the big ones.
 AtScale can intelligently use small warehouses for the bulk of aggregated queries, and only use large warehouses for larger queries that either aggregate data, or do raw fact-based queries.